maximegris/angular-tauri/README.md

 Voila!
 You can use your Angular + Tauri app in a local development environment with hot reload!

-The application code is managed by `src-tauri/main.rs`.
-In this sample, the app runs with a simple Angular App (http://localhost:4200), and a Tauri window. \
+The application code is managed by `src-tauri/main.rs`. \ In this sample, the app runs with a simple Angular App (http://localhost:4200), and a webView managed by Tauri.

 ## Project structure